linux-china/nats-spring-boot-starter/README.md

 **Tips**: If you have a state with many fields, and you can use JavaBean or `record` as fields.
 Then call `nats kv put bucket online.admin '{"nick": "linux_china", "phone":"138xxx"}'` to update JavaBean state.

-# NATS JetStream KV
+# NATS KeyValue store

-[NATS Key/Value Store](https://docs.nats.io/nats-concepts/jetstream/key-value-store) is a nice feature for some cases:
+[NATS KeyValue Store](https://docs.nats.io/nats-concepts/jetstream/key-value-store) is a nice feature for some cases:

 * Configuration Data: watch support
 * Metadata: Data Schema, such as avro, protobuf, json schema etc under `schema-registry` bucket.
 * State data: cooperate with instances, such as rate limit, black list etc.

+# NATS Object Store

+[NATS Key/Value Store](https://docs.nats.io/nats-concepts/jetstream/obj_store) is a nice feature for some cases:

+* Workload binary storage: such as Wasm module, JS bundle etc.
-* Statics Data: some data for report
+* Statics Data: some data for report(short-time), such as CSV, JSON etc.
+* Callback support: watch support for bucket.

 # Spring Cloud Stream Binder for NATS